Sending Messages Ahead

 We had three churches in our grouping, Dry Creek, Edwight and Nellis.
 We had the manse at Dry Creek and enjoyed a procession of rotating pastors and their families.
 We had some fine young ministers who were just out of seminary.
 My first memory was Davidena McNair.
 She was a super missionary and held the manse for a time after World War II when ministers were not available.
 She married Dad’s best friend, Joe Bradford, and had to resign.
 Something about celibacy for women I still don’t understand.

 Reverend Renny and the awesome Miss Renny moved into our manse along with daughter Marjorie, who was my age.
 We attended different schools, so I saw her only at Sunday school.
 One Sunday after church, she was left with Aunt Merle for a while.
-I was there…maybe 10 or 11 at the time…and we sat together on the swing on the porch.
+I was there…maybe ten or eleven at the time…and we sat together on the swing on the porch.

 We were alone and after a while we sat even closer together.
 Up until this moment, I had not “liked” girls.
 The feelings and emotions that gripped were beyond words.
 A “crush,” an affection…I had no idea what to do…sorta scary and wonderful.
 The Rennys moved soon after and I never saw her again.
 I still miss her.
 And those feelings.
 More than my first real girlfriend, Margaret Robinson, in the ninth grade.
 Pretty quiet till Mom S arrived on the scene…then life really began!